-Appropriate greetings!
-And welcome to The Trailhead.
-It leads in lots of directions from here.
+Welcome to The Trailhead.
+The trails lead in lots of directions from here.

 I’m a writer and musician living in Austin, Texas.
 I’m a writer and editor by profession, a husband, and a dad to three boys, which occupies most of my time.
 With whatever’s left over, I enjoy writing, mostly nonfiction.
-I’ve self-published eight books to date and written four screenplays, one of which I produced as an indie film with a friend.
+I’ve written nine books to date and written four screenplays, one of which I produced as an indie film with a friend.

-My other interests are an eclectic mix of the natural — hiking, camping, trees, and outdoorsmanship — the preternatural — investigating the world’s many astonishing and persistent mysteries, such as ufos, lost civilizations, and, especially, the sasquatch — and the supernatural — the life and growth of the spirit, the afterlife, the existence of worlds beyond our own, and love.
+My interests are an eclectic mix of the natural — hiking and outdoorsmanship — the preternatural — investigating the world’s many astonishing and persistent mysteries, such as UFOs, lost civilizations, and, especially, the sasquatch — and the supernatural — the life and growth of the spirit, the afterlife, the existence of worlds beyond our own, and love.

 My writing includes essays, commentary, memoir, humor, and some poetry.
 (I’m the proud son of Texas Poet Laureate Jan Seale, so I attempt poetry very much against my better judgment.)
-Additionally I’m a big fan of visual information, and you might see an occasional attempt at an infographic about one or another of my areas of interest.
+Additionally you might see an occasional attempt at an infographic about one or another of my areas of interest.

 Thanks for visiting, God bless, and Hook ’em Horns!